oyaxbell/AnthropoAgeR/README.md

 ## Installation

-You can install the development version of `AnthropoAge` from Github
+You can install the development version of `AnthropoAgeR` from Github

 ``` r
 # install.package("remotes")   #In case you have not installed it.